tygriffin/APIScribe/README.md

 # API Scribe

-Very opinionated API serialization library.
+Very opinionated API serialization library for Swift.

 Assuming you had a couple models like this: